public-awesome/mainnet/stargaze-1/v2_0_0_UPGRADE.md

 These instructions assume you are running Cosmovisor.
 Most mainnet validators are running Cosmovisor, and [a setup guide can be found here](https://docs.junonetwork.io/validators/setting-up-cosmovisor).

+NOTE: Cosmovisor will preform a full backup unless `UNSAFE_SKIP_BACKUP=true` is set as an environment variable.

 ```bash
 # get the new version (run inside the repo)
 git checkout main && git pull